TannerLeroyCodes/HomeCarer/client/WorkingNotes.md

 -Z-

-[]FIX BUG WITH CREATING APPOINTMENTS adding a appointment key to object
+[x]FIX BUG WITH CREATING APPOINTMENTS adding a appointment key to object with duplicated appointment

 [] Fix errors rendering when unprocessable entity is used for account pages (see line 38)